burfel/datascience/README.md

-# datascience
+# Data Science

 Here we gather all the code snippets produced during the the software project "Data Science" at FU Berlin.

 ## Models:

-- "simple model"
-- Couzin 2002
+- Simple coupling model
 - Vicsek
-- Gueron
+- Couzin1

+- Couzin2: Couzin with combined orientation and attraction phase additional bias
+- Carrillo based on D'Orsogna: milling behaviour